jeffreyshen19/BillScraper.js/README.md

 ### Documentation
 * To get started, visit [GET_STARTED.md](docs/GET_STARTED.md) in `docs`.
-* For a high-level overview of how the library is structured and developed, visit [ARCHITECTURE.md](docs/ARCHITECTURE.md) in `docs`.
 * For examples of how to use the library, visit `examples`.
 * Documentation for all the methods is available [here](https://jeffreyshen19.github.io/BillScraper.js/out/).